 Are the activities sufficiently challenging for the tutee to benefit from the tutor’s support?

 What support will the tutor receive to ensure that the quality of peer interaction is high?

-Training for staff and tutors are essential ingredients for success.
-How will you organise sufficient time to train both staff and tutors, and to identify improvements as the program progresses?
+Training for staff and tutors is essential for success.
+How will you ensure sufficient time to train both staff and tutors, and to identify and implement improvements as the program progresses?

-Is peer tutoring being used to review or consolidate learning, or to introduce new material?
+How will you ensure peer tutoring is being used to review or consolidate learning, rather than to introduce new material?